hayduke19us/sapp/README.md

 ![build-tatus](https://travis-ci.org/hayduke19us/sapp.svg?branch=functional_version)

 Sapp is a simple application framework for [Rack]( http://rack.github.io/ ).
-It simplifies the routing process by handling route matching early in the process.
+It simplifies the routing process by handling route matching early on.

 ### Architecture